-Academy District 20 offers 17 CTE programs in six of our middle schools.
+Academy District 20 offers 16 CTE programs in six of our middle schools.
 Middle School CTE programs are exploratory in nature, focused on exploring connections to career possibilities through exposure to various industry sectors.
 CTE introduces students to their interests, resulting in relevant learning with an increase in their engagement, which better informs their ICAP planning for high school and post-secondary.
 Middle School programs are open to students who are attending those schools.
 Below is a table of ASD20 middle school CTE exploratory programs:

-• y

 Challenger Chinook Trail Discovery Canyon Eagleview Mountain Ridge Timberview

 Digital Media Digital Media - Digital Media Digital Media Digital Media

 Industrial Industrial Industrial Industrial Industrial

 Technology Technology Technology Technology Technology

-STEM- STEM- STEM- STEM-Robotics
+STEM- STEM- STEM-

-Computer Engineering Computer & Coding -
+- Computer Engineering Computer -

-Technology Technology
+Technology Technology -

 - - Theater Theater Theater

-Production Production Production
+- Production Production Production

-CTE Programs Open to Students District-Wide
+Center of Excellence, CTE Programs Open to Students District-Wide

-For the most part, CTE programs are specific to the high school which a student attends, but there are several "district CTE programs" that are available to all district school students regardless of their D20 high school of attendance (see page 24 for age/grade limitations for each program).
-Approved students will be provided release time to attend the CTE program at the high school where the program is housed.
-Students may be responsible to secure their own transportation to and from their chosen program.
+CTE programs are site-specific to the high school which a student attends, but there are several district CTE programs "Center of Excellence," that are available to all district school students regardless of their D20 high school of attendance (see page 27 for age/grade limitations for each program).
+If more qualified applicants exist than there is space, a lottery system will be utilized.
+Approved students will be provided with release time to attend the CTE program at the high school where the program is housed.
+Students may be responsible for securing their own transportation to and from their chosen program.
 The table below lists the district CTE programs.